kimengu-david/AirBnB_clone/README.md

 # AirBnB_clone
-A clone of the AirBnB website.
+A clone of the AirBnB website - The Console.